Anandshrey/Customer-Churn-Analysis/README.md

 ## Problem Statement
 An e-commerce retail store has been struggling with customer attrition.
-They need an analytics solution that can track and find solution for customer retention strategy, including
+They need an analytics solution that can track and find solutions for customer retention strategy, including

 - Indicate the rate of attrition of customers
 - Analyze the retail market to identify new customer segments to target.
 - Project rate of growth for focus customer segment

+## Analysis
+In this study, an Exploratory Data Analysis (EDA) was performed on an e-commerce retail dataset with over 541 thousand records.
+Based on the findings, some solutions to the problem are proposed.

 ## Introduction
 Customer churn is a major problem and one of the most important concerns for large companies.
 It can result in